 As discussed previously, models are the highest level of organization within Master Data Services.
 Models are nothing but containers of related entities.
 Only entities within the same model can be related within MDS.
 This supports a simplified versioning model where all entities within a model are versioned simultaneously.
 Although many models revolve around a single domain such as customer or product, this is not a requirement.
 You can combine major entities into a single model if this makes business sense.

-When determining whether or not to include an entity in a model, there are a number of factors to consider:
+When determining whether to include an entity in a model, there are several factors to consider:

 In MDS, all data that is managed by the system is stored in entities.
 Entities can be loosely thought of as tables in SQL.
 The data within entities are called members.